• Home

 WWF reports humanity is wiping out global wildlife.
 Lori begins with a shocking report from World Wildlife Fund, which demonstrates that humanity has wiped out 60% of all wild animal life on earth since 1970.
 Peter and Lori then continue with other news, including President Trump’s signing of much appreciated legislation to continue funding NOAA’s […]

-Filed Under: 2018 Show Archive, Animal rights, Cats, Dogs, Extinction, General Information, News Tagged With: cats, Law, Dogs, Pets, Police, Wild animals
+Filed Under: Animal rights, 2018 Show Archive, Cats, Dogs, Extinction, General Information, News Tagged With: Police, Pets, cats, Dogs, Wild animals, Law

 Animals Today October 13, 2018.
 What are the benefits of quitting dairy?
 Who gets to use the term, milk?